 A quick explainer before we get to the vegetarian restaurants in Kansas City: What’s the difference between vegetarian and vegan?

-A vegetarian restaurant in Kansas City will serve all kinds of food that doesn’t use meat.
+A vegetarian restaurant in Kansas City will serve all kinds of food that don’t use meat.
 This includes salads, soups, baked goods, dairy products and more.

 On the other hand, Kansas City vegan restaurants will offer meals that abstain from using any animal products, which includes something like cheese or other dairy products that come from animals.
 It is a subtle but important distinction.
 Vegetarian restaurants in Kansas City don’t serve anything that is made by the death of an animal; vegan restaurants don’t serve anything that comes from an animal at all.